 In India, the fintech industry is alive and thriving.
 In fact, the country has been repeatedly tipped to be a hotbed for innovation in the finance sector.
 Access to financial data has gained momentum with the introduction of apps and software such as PolicyBazaar, which allows industry-wide comparison of financial services from insurance companies.

 In the money transfer and payment sector, companies such as Freecharge and PayTM offer a fresh way of paying monthly bills and sending money with the use of your mobile.
-The capital market (and access to it), has been transformed with digital lending in India set to increase by up to 15 times by 2023 thanks to startups such as Aye Finance who cater specifically to small and medium-sized enterprises.
+The capital market (and access to it), has been transformed with digital lending in India set to increase by up to 15 times by 2023 thanks to startups such as Aye Finance which cater specifically to small and medium-sized enterprises.
 Gone are the days of filling out pages of loan applications and formal interviews.
-Now, businesses and entrepreneurs alike can have their answer in minutes.
+Now, businesses and entrepreneurs alike can have their answers in minutes.

 The Rise Of Robo Advisors

 The senior population has been identified as one of the most promising markets.
 Most seniors deal with not only making life-changing decisions before retirement but also the monetary tension that can surround their retirement.
 One of those issues: Outliving their savings.
-So with this reasoning in mind, many are hopping on the investment train and thanks to robo advisors, it is now done from the comfort of their own home for a fraction of the price paid to a financial advisor in person.
+So with this reasoning in mind, many are hopping on the investment train and thanks to Robo advisors, it is now done from the comfort of their own home for a fraction of the price paid to a financial advisor in person.